ceph/ceph/doc/dev/development-workflow.rst

 Four times a year, the development roadmap is discussed online during the `Ceph Developer Summit <http://wiki.ceph.com/Planning/CDS/>`_.
-A new stable release (argonaut, cuttlefish, dumpling, emperor, firefly, giant, hammer ...) is published at the same frequency.
-Every other release is a long time support (dumpling, firefly, hammer, ...) which means point releases are published more often.
-In 2014 point releases (i.e. dumpling 0.67.11, dumpling 0.67.12 ...) are published up to eighteen months after the publication of a stable release.
-Once or twice a month, a development release is published.
+A new stable release (argonaut, cuttlefish, dumpling, emperor, firefly, giant, hammer, infernalis ...) is published at the same frequency.
+Every other release (dumpling, firefly, hammer, ...) is a `Long Term Stable (LTS) <../../releases>`_.
+See `Understanding the release cycle
+<../../releases#understanding-the-release-cycle>`_ for more
+information.

 Merging bug fixes or features
 =============================